symfony/symfony-docs/book/security.rst

 route based on IP.
 This is particularly relevant in the case of :ref:`Edge Side Includes<edge-side-includes>` (ESI), for example, which utilize a route named "_internal".
 When ESI is used, the _internal route is required by the gateway cache to enable different caching options for subsections within a given page.
+This route comes with the ^/_internal prefix by default in the standard edition (assuming you've uncommented those lines from the routing file).

 Here is an example of how you might secure this route from outside access: